8 Signs Your Pool Needs Shocking

 Here are a few other scenarios where you might find it a good idea to shock your pool:

-Opening up in spring
+1. Opening up in spring

 When you open your pool for the swimming season, spring algae has a chance to start propagating quickly with rising temperatures and exposure to sunlight.
 Shocking the pool with chemicals at this point can help prevent a lot of hassle and clean-up later.

-After heavy use
+2. After heavy use

-Going on vacation
+3. Going on vacation

-Reducing Chloramines
+4. Reducing Chloramines

-Shocking is also a good idea if swimmers find their eyes and skin irritated by chloramines, which build up in the water as chlorine binds with ammonia-based contaminants like sweat and urine to form combined chlorine.
+Shocking is also good if swimmers find their eyes and skin irritated by chloramines, which build up in the water as chlorine binds with ammonia-based contaminants like sweat and urine to form combined chlorine.

-Once combined with other contaminants the chlorine is no longer free to deal with other bacteria etc (Source: Center for Disease Control)
+Once combined with other contaminants, the chlorine is no longer free to deal with other bacteria etc (Source: Center for Disease Control)

-After heavy rain
+5. After heavy rain

 Rain can change the pH levels of a pool while also introducing organic contaminants that encourage the growth of algae and bacteria.